sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 The `coalesce` and `issorted` functions don't accept `by` argument, however, `issorted` and `isless` accept extra keyword argument `rev` which is set to `false` by default, and `isequal`, `select`, and `isless` accept extra keyword argument `with` for passing a vector of values or a column name.

 By default, `issorted` and `isless` use the `isless` function for comparing values, however, user can pass any other function via the `lt` keyword argument.

+A column name or a vector of values must be passed via `item` if `in` operation is used in `byrow`.
+By default, `in` operation uses `isequal` for determining whether an item is in the given collection, however, any user defined function passed via the `eq` keyword argument can replace it.

 ### Examples